Kushagraw12/Competitive-Programming/Codechef/Aug Long 20/Readme.txt

-# AUGUST LONG LIVE CHALLENGE
+# AUGUST LONG CHALLENGE 20
 ## Solutions will be pusheed when the live contest is over!

 Questions solved: